WheresJaime/WheresJaime/README.md

 Twitter requires bots to allow people to opt-out of receiving @s.
 If you are JHB or one of her staffers, you may opt-out by replying to the bot account from the JHB account with the following text: `I don't care about my constituents.
 Please leave me alone.` Other replies from that account will have no effect on the bot's operating mode.

 _AOC or ElectLong:_ Currently, automatic opt-out is not enabled for your accounts.
 Sorry.
 Please DM the bot account, and the human behind the account will remove your accounts from the strings file.
 Sorry for the inconvenience.

+**Quick Notes**

+_Did this bot respond inappropriately to a serious subject matter?_

+I truly apologize.
+This bot is largely unmonitored, and isn't intelligent enough to know when it shouldn't respond to something.
+It merely blindly responds to any tweets from JHB.
+It is never my intention to cause pain or offense.

+_Is this bot spammy?_

+This bot currently posts a new tweet every other hour, except when replying to a tweet, which is not limited and only dependent on when JHB tweets.
+If the 2 hour interval is too short, please let me know and I will consider adjusting based on feedback.

+_Did I use something you own improperly (libs, photos, etc)?_

+Sorry about that!
+Shoot me a DM with info (or the photo in question) and I'll fix it (whether that be removing it or providing proper attribution, based on your needs)